Come and join us to debate the question: Living our values in the real world, is genuine co-production in research possible?

-We will be joined at the session by the UCL Centre for Co-production to tell us about their journey so far and their plans for the future.
+We will be joined at the session by Co-Production Collective (formerly UCL Centre for Co-production) to tell us about their journey so far and their plans for the future.

 We will also hear from other guests to share their experiences of living their values in the real world.